llvm-project/llvm-project-phab/clang-tools-extra/docs/clang-tidy/checks/misc-redundant-expression.rst

 - always ``false``,

-- always a constant (zero or one).
+- always a constant (zero or one),

+- ineffective, the operation does not change the expression.

 Examples: